Hun Neang

-Hun Neang (ហ៊ុន នាង, Chinese: 云良; 27 August 1924 – 12 July 2013) was the father of Cambodia's Prime Minister, Hun Sen. A devout Buddhist, various schools throughout the country are named in honour after him.
+Hun Neang (ហ៊ុន នាង, Chinese: 云良; 27 August 1924 – 12 July 2013) was a Cambodian Buddhist monk.
+He is the father of Senate President Hun Sen and the grandfather of Prime Minister Hun Manet.
+A devout Buddhist, various schools throughout the country are named in honour after him.
 Hun Neang's official, full title is "Neak Oknha Moha Pheakdey Saburisak Phoukea Thipadei", which was presented to him by King Norodom Sihamoni in 2011.

 Biography

 Hun Neang was born on 27 August 1924, at the district of Stung Trang in Kampong Cham province.
 He was a resident monk in a local Wat in Kampong Cham province before defrocking himself to join the French resistance and married Hun Sen's mother, Dy Pok in the 1940s.
 Hun Neang's paternal grandparents were wealthy landowners of Teochew Chinese heritage.
 Hun Neang inherited some of his family assets and led a relatively comfortable life, as they owned several hectares of land until a kidnapping incident forced their family to sell off much of their assets.
 His wife Dy Pok died in 1998 of illness at the age of 81.

 Hun Neang and Dy Pok had six children, of which Prime Minister Hun Sen is the third child.
 He also had 30 grandchildren and 66 great grandchildren.